 Role of Alena Museum

 Alena Museum is making this history accessible by taking Black centered art experiences into the public landscape where communities are impacted.
-We are creating space for reassessing how cities are being made, and the repair that must be done to create the landscape of the future that would give us the opportunity to thrive.
+We are creating space to reassess how cities are being made, and the repair that must be done to create the landscape of the future that would give us opportunities to thrive.

 stealing legacies across generations & across the globe

 What makes this dramatic global erasure of culture possible?

 Urban Renewal is a process where privately owned properties within a designated renewal area are purchased or taken by eminent domain by a municipal redevelopment authority, razed and then regranted to selected developers who devote them to other uses.

 Urban Renewal in Africa is advertised as urban regeneration and continues the pattern of land being sold by African politicians to private investors connected to former colonizers.
 In the clip below a Nigerian Government staff member is touting the benefits of urban regeneration for the Lagos village of Otta.
 Feb, 24, 2021